arungudelli/go/CONTRIBUTING.md

 Fork the repository and create pull request

+**It's not simply writing the programs write the detailed explaination about the soultion, so that it will be helpful to others**

 To contribute to DS & algo problems

 1. Add a new mark down file `(.md)` file with the issue name, For example `two-sum-problem.md` inside `content/en/problems/` folder.